hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 **Definition:** The **causal effect** of $Y$ on $X$, or the **distribution after intervention Y = y**, is written $P(X \vert \hat{y})$.
 For each realisation $y$ of $Y$, it gives the distribution induced by deleting all equations in the causal model corresponding to variables of $Y$, and substituting $Y = y$ in the remaining equations.
 This corresponds to restricting the causal model to the substructure formed by deleting all edges into $Y$.

-The causal effect is the change in observed distribution after intervention

 (alternative formulation postulating new variables y)